Mokshsuthar/PurchaseViewModel/README.md

 To handle in-app purchases, install the `SwiftyStoreKit` pod.

 1. Open your terminal and navigate to your project directory.
-2. Open your `Podfile` and add the following line:
+2. Open your `Podfile` and add the following line and install pod:

     ```ruby
     pod 'SwiftyStoreKit'